Pasquale del Pezzo

 Pasquale del Pezzo, Duke of Caianello and Marquis of Campodisola (2 May 1859 – 20 June 1936), was an Italian mathematician.

-He was born in Berlin (where his father was a representative of the Neapolitan king) on 2 May 1859.
+Del Pezzo was born in Berlin (where his father was a representative of the Neapolitan king) on 2 May 1859.
 He died in Naples on 20 June 1936.
 His wife was the Swedish writer Anne Charlotte Leffler, sister of the great mathematician Gösta Mittag-Leffler (1846–1927).

-At the University of Naples, he received first a law degree in 1880 and then in 1882 a math degree.
+At the University of Naples, he received first a law degree in 1880 and then in 1882 a mathematics degree.
 He became a pre-eminent professor at that university, teaching projective geometry, and remained at that University, as rector, faculty president, etc.

-He was mayor of Naples from 1914 to 1917.
+Del Pezzo was mayor of Naples from 1914 to 1917.
 Starting in 1919 he became a Senator of the Kingdom of Italy until his death.

-He is remembered particularly for first describing what became known as a del Pezzo surface.
+Del Pezzo is remembered particularly for first describing what became known as a del Pezzo surface.